 What does the LinkedIn icon logo look like?

 As with all logos that a major employer brand has, there are several versions.
-Old, outdated ones and current, evergreen ones that meet several needs. 🤗
+Old, outdated ones and updated ones that are more in line with current trends. 🤗

 Today, if we refer to LinkedIn’s “Brand Guidelines” page, 3 versions exist: